MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/examples-scenes/material-gallery.md

 # The Material Gallery

 The Graphics Tools Standard shading system utilizes a single, flexible shader that can achieve visuals similar to Unity's Standard Shader, implement [Fluent Design System](https://www.microsoft.com/design/fluent/) principles, and remain performant on Mixed Reality devices.
-In this sample scene you'll find a detailed display of the the capabilities of the Graphics Tools standard shader.
+In this sample scene you'll find a display of the the capabilities of the Graphics Tools standard shader.

 ![Standard Shader sample scene](images/materialGallery_01.JPG)

 ## Edge and Vertex effects